alxqiu/Dbproject/README.md

 to list all users, products, and orders related to the business.
 They can also create or delete said users, products, and orders.
 Furthemore, one can click on an individual listed item to view additional attributes regarding the said item.
-By clicking on an individual item, one has the ability to update attributes or delete the item as a whole.
+By clicking on an individual item, one has the ability to update attributes or delete the item as a whole. <br />
  The database our program uses to store all said information is implemented via MySQL.
 Then, through the use of the Java Spring framework, it relies on a repository to access data from the MySQL database and a DAO to read the information from the repository.
 Finally, it uses React to create a CRUD based